espressif/esp-va-sdk/examples/lyrat_alexa_local_player_with_equalizer/README.md

 * [iOS](https://github.com/espressif/esp-idf-provisioning-ios/tree/versions/avs)

 # Demo
-* Once the board boots up and successfully connects to the Wi-Fi network after provisioning, you will see a print "Alexa is ready", after which you can use "Rec" button on LyraT board for conversation.
-For Tap-to-Talk, press and release the button and speak.
+* Once the board boots up and successfully connects to the Wi-Fi network after provisioning, device will initialize Alexa and will start playing local audio from SD card.
+Below is the sequence of local playback:
+  * Play 1.mp3 for 10 seconds
+  * Play 2.mp3 (This will interrupt 1.mp3 and start playing 2.mp3)
+  * Enqueue 3.mp3 and 1.mp3 (This will be played after 2.mp3 completes playback)
+* You can connect any external speaker/headphone with 3.5mm connector to PHONE JACK to listen to playback/Alexa responses.
+* Local playback can be interrupted to talk to Alexa.
+You can press and release Tap-to-talk button and speak.
 The green LED glows when the microphone is active.
-* You can connect any external speaker/headphone with 3.5mm connector to PHONE JACK to listen to responses.
 * you can now ask any command like:
     * tell me a joke
     * how is the weather?